In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: Introduction

 European space missions such as Gaia~\citep{Gaia21}, and more recently Euclid \citep{2025A&A...697A...1E}, has revolutionized our ability to study GCs.
 Gaia has provided full six-dimensional phase-space information for nearly all Galactic GCs~\citep{Vasiliev21}.
 Euclid, whose first observations have recently been released~\citep{2024arXiv241217672U,2025A&A...697A...8M,2025A&A...697A..13K,Sai2025V1,Sai2025V2}, is expected to transform our understanding of GC populations in nearby galaxies, with the anticipated detection of up to half a million extragalactic GCs out to 100 Mpc~\citep{2021sf2a.conf..447L,Voggel25}.
 Thanks to its high spatial resolution, Euclid will characterize an unprecedented number of GCs around galaxies of all types, in both high- and low-density environments, including MW-like galaxies in the local universe.
 Early observations in the Fornax cluster have already recovered over 95$\%$ of the known GCs, and resolved GCs as compact as $r_h = 2.5$ pc at 20 Mpc ~\citep{Sai2025V2}.
 This large dataset offers a unique opportunity to place new constraints on the nature of DM.

 In this study, we focus on the FDM model, proposed as a viable alternative to CDM (see \cite{2025arXiv250700705E} for a review).
-DM is then assumed to be an ultra-light scalar field with no self-interaction in the non-relativistic limit, is known as FDM.
+DM is then assumed to be an ultra-light scalar field with no self-interaction in the non-relativistic limit, referred to as FDM.
 This scalar field is assumed to be made up of very light particles with a mass of $m_{\chi}=0.1-30 \times 10^{-22}$ eV.
+Galactic studies, such as the analysis of the thickening of cold stellar streams \citep{Amorisco18}, suggest $m_{22} > 1.5$, while studies of the MW disk indicate a boson mass around $m_{22} \sim 0.5 - 0.7$ \citep{2023MNRAS.518.4045C}.
+These results are in tension with some of the more stringent constraints derived from the Lyman-$\alpha$ forest, which limit the mass to the range $m_{22} =7 - 20$ \citep{2017PhRvL.119c1302I,2017PhRvD..96l3514K,2019MNRAS.482.3227N,2017MNRAS.471.4606A,2021PhRvL.126g1302R}.
+However, the latter rely on sensitive assumptions regarding the intergalactic medium, and their validity remains debated, especially due to the neglect of effects such as radiative transfer \citep{Hui17,BO19, 2019MNRAS.489.3456G, 2020PhRvD.101l3026S,2023MNRAS.518.4045C,2024PhRvD.110d3534P}.
 Such ultra-light DM particles have a characteristic wavelength called the de Broglie wavelength:

 where $v_{\mathrm{rel}}$ is the characteristic velocity of infalling objects and $m_{22} = m_{\chi} / 10^{-22}\, \mathrm{eV}$.
 Equation~\eqref{eqz1} shows that wavelengths of a few kiloparsecs are of astrophysical scale, where quantum effects become significant.
 As a result, they can alter the classical dynamical properties predicted by CDM \citep{2000PhRvL..85.1158H,2009ApJ...697..850W,2007JCAP...06..025B}.
 In essence,